leonardreidy/Block11/README.md

 C:\Users\Leo\AppData\Roaming\Ableton\Live 11.0.12\Preferences
 ```

-If there are errors in the log, please forward it to me at leonardmreidy@gmail.com and I will help you to troubleshoot it.

 ## Features currently supported
 All pertinent `Launch Mode` features are currently supported alongside a handful of `Global Controls`, primarily those that are relevant to the kind of work you will typically do in Launch Mode.
 Work is underway to capture a greater feature set, ideally as similar as possible to the blockLive script which it hopes to replace in some cases.